-An important format to ensure the integration of the collaborative research are our annually changing, interdisciplinary theory tandems consisting of two project leaders.
-Together with the coordinators of the CRC they are responsible for integrating approaches and results from individual projects and cross-sectional groups by organising the annual conference and other event formats.
-Each theory tandem will focus on one important theoretical desideratum of the CRC agenda during their term of office, organising joint theory building along the lines of their annual topic.
+An important format to ensure the integration of the collaborative research process are our theory tandems, which further refined our sensitizing concepts (mediatization, polycontexturalization and translocalization), based on the empirical work conducted in the subprojects, and thereby helped advance the related methodological discussion.
+The theory tandems are annually changing teams consisting of project leaders, who, alongside the spokespersons of the CRC, are responsible for integrating the results of individual subprojects and cross-sectional groups, principally by organizing the annual conference and other event formats.
+Each theory tandem is moreover tasked with elaborating one central theoretical desideratum of the CRC’s agenda during their term and, in doing so, organizes the joint theory building along the lines of their annual topic.

-The second tandem, established by architect Jörg Stollmann and sociologist Gunter Weidenhaus, concentrated on the concept of “polycontexturalization” and thereby took a closer look at one of the three key concepts of the CRC 1265.
-In the course of various events and discussions, they have been able to confirm polycontexturalization as a characteristic of Refiguration, while at the same time expanding and sharpening the concept.
+The theory tandem, established by architect Jörg Stollmann and sociologist Gunter Weidenhaus, concentrated on the concept of “polycontexturalization”, thereby taking a closer look at one of the key concepts of the CRC 1265.
+Over the course of various events and discussions, they were able to confirm polycontexturalization as a central characteristic of refiguration, while at the same time expanding and sharpening the concept.

 - Research Workshop “Polycontexturalization & Postcolonial Theory”

 - 2nd International Conference “Polycontextural Spatial Arrangements”

 The tandem’s findings were published in the special issue “Polycontexturalization: A Spatial Phenomenon” in the online journal sozialraum.de.